 The FY 2019-20 administrative funding is proposed at \$4,878,548.
 Included in this amount is \$4,408,398 for managing agency administrative salaries at fully burdened rates.
-One additional full-time program manager position is requested bringing the total staffing level to 14 full-time positions, plus one part-time extra help position.
+One additional full-time program manager position is requested, bringing the total staffing level to 14 full-time positions, plus one part-time extra help position.
 The annual estimated cost of adding the additional position including managing agency overhead is \$476,645.
 This amount assumes the managing agency overhead at the current rate, as well as administrative employee performance-based salary increases consistent with OCTA's proposed FY 2019-20 budget and personnel and salary resolution.
-Since assuming the full administration and management responsibility for the state-funded, Amtrak operated Pacific Surfliner intercity passenger rail service in July 2015, the duties and responsibilities of the LOSSAN Agency have significantly expanded.
-The additional resource will help further LOSSAN Agency efforts to improve and expand passenger rail service on the LOSSAN rail corridor, as well as ensure the continued effective and efficient management of the state supported Pacific Surfliner service.
+Since assuming the full administration and management responsibility for the state-funded, Amtrak operated Pacific Surfliner intercity passenger rail service in July 2015, the duties and responsibilities of the LOSSAN Agency efforts to improve and expand passenger rail service on the LOSSAN rail corridor, as well as ensure the continued effective and efficient management of the state supported Pacific Surfliner service.